caxy/symfonylive-sf-2017-decoupled-apps/slides/2_who-what-why.md

 Many are moving towards decoupled architectures and the future of the front-end technologies seem like they will continue down that path.

+NEXT: I could talk about a ton of them... but i'm going to focus on just a few for today...

 ///

 ### Advantages of Decoupling front-end & back-end

-- Front-end can be a SPA
+- Ability to build the Front-end as a SPA
 - Better performance & scalability
 - Develop faster
 - Improved deployments & infrastructure
 - Additional abstraction layer

+Note:
-- Easier to test
+- Ability to build the Front-end as a SPA
+- Better performance & scalability
+- Develop faster
+- Improved deployments & infrastructure
+- Additional abstraction layer

 ///